Taxi Moscow + 79-ANGEL-TAXI - Top Taxi in Moscow

 Taxi Moscow!: Cabs and Capitalism In Moscow City

 A Social Snapshot of the Moscow Taxi Driver

-26.12.12 As the prices for taxi in Moscow traditionally grew a week before the New Year, a gypsy cabbie at a metro station asked for 300 rubles for a 2-km drive, but quickly agreed to 200 vs 750 rubles quoted by a taxi company in Moscow.
-As the drive was coming to the end, I asked the driver why he hadn’t received a free (!) license and joined some taxi dispatching service in Moscow which would keep his hands full with taxi bookings.
+26.12.12 As the prices for taxi in Moscow traditionally grew a week before the New Year, a gypsy cabbie at a metro station asked for USD 10 for a 2-km drive vs 750 rubles quoted by a taxi company in Moscow.
+As the drive was coming to the end, I asked the driver why he hadn’t received a free (!) taxi license and joined some taxi dispatching service in Moscow which would keep his hands full with taxi bookings.
 ‘Why and how much should I pay them for that?’ – ‘Why are you concerned about how much you would pay, not about the fact that you would have earned 700 rubles for the same drive instead of 200?
 The city is bursting this week with the shortage of taxis.
 You would benefit clients and yourself’.
 ‘No, I would only work for someone if they give me a corporate car and US$3000 wage’.
 ‘Would you treat their car as yours?
 Just google black lists of taxi cab drivers gone missing with cars or ruining them.
 So, would you be interested?’ – ‘No’.

 No wonder Moscow scores last on “best taxi services” and “friendliest taxi drivers”.
 Habits die hard.
 However, there are two groups of cabbies who are among those friendliest: those in their late 40-s and 50-s who had worked in taxi in Moscow in pre-perestroika era, know Moscow well and treat clients even better; and those who have a clear picture how much they can earn (up to US$5000 a month for working hard and well) and are equipped with education, basic foreign languages, gadgets and technology to compete.